Evidence-based narrative interventions for academic success.

 Griffith University Professional Development Seminar Series - Webinar - 27 October 2020

-In this seminar we will describe the “Reading Success” project.
+In this seminar we describe the “Reading Success” project.
 Using an education-speech pathology collaborative practice model, we implemented a five-step assessment to intervention approach, based on the Simple View of Reading.
 The project was conducted over a three year-period, across two cohorts of students in a Queensland primary school.
-In this seminar, we will provide a brief overview of each step of the approach, illustrated by case studies of students who struggle in their reading development.
-We will demonstrate how creating detailed profiles of students’ strengths and challenges in spoken and written language skills will greatly assist in guiding targeted intervention.
 You may download the slides here.

 Reading Instruction for Young School-age Children with Autism: From Research to Practice